peemlerd/Phoenix/README.md

 Which format of the Fall 2020 semester do Swarthmore students prefer?
 Which factors inform the preference?
 What are the pros-cons-repercussions of each reopening plan?
 These are the three questions I sought to explore through this project to shed light on the the 'Fall 2020 reopening plan' conversation.
 Many articles on Fall 2020 reopening plan rely heavily either on survey results or stories, but not both.
 In reality, numbers and stories complement each other: stories make numbers stick to people, whereas numbers make stories more robust.
 Hence, my goal is to combine clear-cut data analysis with powerful stories to convey the complexity of the Fall 2020 reopening plans, which culminates in this longform piece titled [Survey: Awaiting Fall 2020 plan, students face housing uncertainty, safety concerns](https://swarthmorephoenix.com/2020/06/30/students-weigh-in-on-fall-2020/).

 # In this repo

-1. A mock .csv file on results from the survey data
+1. mock_surveydata.csv: A mock file on results from the survey data.
+I did not include the actual data in the Github because:
+A) Survey respondents only consented to providing data **for the article** rather than being released to the public;
+B) Even though the data is anonymized, it is possible to pinpoint the identity of some respondents using information from multiple fields (think: only few students are international, FGLI, and concerned about housing).
+Releasing the actual data, hence, compromises the respondents' anonymity.

+2. Phoenix—Fall 2020.ipynb: A Jupyter notebook where I cleaned, manipulated, and visualized data.

 # Goals
 1. *Convey the complexity of reopening plans across demographics*.
 Whether the fall semester is entirely online, hybrid, or fully on-campus has different repercussions for students on different demograpic groups.
 For instance, an international student may be less likely to take a semester off due to visa concerns.